University of Florida

 Serc: Newton's 3rd Law: Explosive Reaction Pairs

 This lab can be used to introduce Newton's 3rd Law of motion - For every action there is an equal and opposite reaction (of the same magnitude).
-In this exercise, learners use miniature explosives to analyze actions and reactions.
+In this exercise, students use miniature explosives to analyze actions and reactions.